Irish Wolfhound Health Issues

 Prevention Strategies

 The value of breed awareness is in knowing what to watch for, not in assuming every individual will follow the statistical average..
-Irish Wolfhounds have particular requirements based on their large size, moderate shedding level, and genetic predispositions to heart disease and bloat.
+Practical Irish Wolfhounds care is shaped by three things: large size, moderate shedding, and a known predisposition to heart disease and bloat.

 When to See the Vet